tpisel/housing-project/README.md

 You will need to have Postgres and `psql` installed.
 A `requirements.txt` has been provided in the root directory.
 The first time you run the app, you will be asked for an API key from PlanningAlerts.
 Sing up to obtain a free API key [here](https://www.planningalerts.org.au/api/howto).
 The script will save the API key on your local keyring.

-// will need to store API key (use `keyring` in sh script if doesn't already exist)

 ## Initialisation